Meeting recording · macOS

 • With a local model (Whisper or Parakeet on the Apple Neural Engine), the recording is transcribed entirely on your Mac and never leaves the device.

-• Cloud transcription is opt-in: only if you pick an OpenAI model is audio sent — directly to OpenAI under your own API key.
+• Cloud transcription is opt-in: only if you pick an OpenAI or ElevenLabs model is audio sent — directly to that provider under your own API key.
+Speaker diarization specifically uses OpenAI GPT-4o Transcribe Diarize.
 VoiceToText is never in that path.

 • Recordings and transcripts live in Application Support on your Mac.
-Delete any of them anytime, right from the history.
+Delete any of them anytime, right from the history — with a 5-second undo if you slip.

 FAQ